MSc Systems, Control and Robotics

 Robotics and autonomous systems

 This track focuses on autonomous mobile systems that act in a dynamic world, including robots, drones and autonomous vehicles.
-Such systems need to act rationally based on information from complex sensors such as cameras or laser scanners to achieve both short- and long-term objectives in a changing world.
+Such systems need to act rationally based on information from complex sensors such as cameras or laser scanners, to achieve both short- and long-term objectives in a changing world.
+As an example, in the project course DD2419, you might be tasked with programming the sensing, actuation and planning modules of a small robot performing a mission in a challenging environment.

 Learning, Decision and Control Systems

-This track focuses on analysing and synthesising of decision and control systems, both model-based, including classical control systems and AI, as well as data-driven systems, with machine learning components.
+This track focuses on analysing and synthesising decision and control systems, both model-based, including classical control systems and AI, and data-driven systems with machine learning components.
+As an example, in the project course EL2425, you might be developing real time controllers for a set of 1:8 scale autonomous cars.

 This is a two-year programme (120 ECTS credits) in English.
 Graduates are awarded a Master of Science Degree.
 The programme is given mainly at the KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).